-The excel project plan template has some advanced features which help in identifying delayed tasks, traffic light indicators, using predecessors will make any project managers life easy.
+The excel project plan template has some advanced features which help in identifying delayed tasks, traffic light indicators and using predecessors.

 |Project Plan Template Excel|

-- The Excel Template helps a project manager in creating project plan and tracking with a Gantt view.
+- The Excel Template helps in creating project plan and tracking with a Gantt view.

 - Clearly highlights if the task in the plan is on track, behind or delayed using traffic lights.